DimEvil/VISdatapaper/paper.md

 Strict field protocols where used.
 The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) was used as a guideline for electrofishing and used in support of the EU water framework directive.

+Users of the data can report issues with the inland waters and estuarine waters dataset at <https://github.com/LifeWatchINBO/vis-inland-occurrences> and <https://github.com/LifeWatchINBO/vis-estuarine-occurrences> respectively.

 ### Method step description

 Water type | Method | Effort